An Original Short Thriller

-The anticipation thickened, leaving raw nerves at its edges, just waiting to be severed and left in shock.
+The anticipation thickened, leaving raw nerves at its edges, primed, waiting to be severed and left in shock.

 Patience, Alistair reminded himself.
-Soon you will blast the little rat, hang him up in a noose he will make for himself.
+Soon you will blast the little rat, just wait and hang him up in the noose he makes for himself.

 Alistair stood and pushed his chair from behind him in one fluid motion.

 “Do you find yours entertaining Mr. Kaiser?”
-Alistair’s voice was void of emotion, cold, and distant like the clouds forming over the waterfront.
+Alistair’s voice was void of emotion, cold.
+As distant as the clouds forming over the waterfront beyond the building skyline.

 “Do you feel like an emperor, Mr. Kaiser?”
 Alistair closed his eyes breathing in deeply, resurfacing with a wicked smile.

 “It’s just my last name, I dunno, I guess I never really thought about it much.”
 Drakes unease elevated to anxiety.